agentydragon/thesis/README.md

 ## Dependencies
 The code requires `libucw` 6.4 to build (I use its red-black trees).
+My code assumes that it's installed under the `/usr` prefix.

 For benchmarking, you additionally need:
 * [jansson](http://www.digip.org/jansson/) for JSON output